ChanlChanl

 // { label: "mixed", confidence: 0.8 } — 4 out of 5 runs agreed

 The temperature: 0.7 is deliberate.
-If you run at temperature 0, you'll get the same answer every time — which defeats the purpose.
-You want enough variation to surface alternative interpretations, then let the majority vote resolve ambiguity.
-In practice, 3-5 runs is the sweet spot between reliability and cost.
+At temperature 0, you'd get the same answer every time — defeating the purpose.
+You want enough variation to surface alternative interpretations, then let majority vote resolve the ambiguity.
+Three to five runs hits the sweet spot between reliability and cost.

 typescript